In Depth Baby Product Reviews Led by a Pediatrician

 Conclusion

 Selecting a safe booster seat is equally as critical as other car safety seats.
-It is the last safety seat your child will use before transitioning to a vehicle seat unassisted, so your search for the best car seats journey is almost over.
+It is the last safety seat your child will use before transitioning to a vehicle seat unassisted, so your search for the perfect car seat is almost over.
 However, it is as vital as their infant car seat (you likely agonized over) to provide much-needed protection until they are tall enough to ride safely without a safety seat.
 Therefore, we encourage you to consider carefully finding the best booster for your child.
 We believe there are competitors in this review for every child and need.
 The details we provide will help you narrow the field to find the right booster for your family and budget.

 Juliet Spurrier, MD, Wendy Schmitz, and the BabyGearLab Review Team